-Multiple Criteria • N/A for this rubric ► AUTOMATIC 1 - Pattern of significant content inaccuracies that are core to the central focus or a key learning objective for the learning segment
+Multiple Criteria • N/A for this rubric ► AUTOMATIC 1 • Pattern of significant content inaccuracies that are core to the central focus or a key learning objective for the learning segment

-The candidate prompts students to offer responses that require thinking related to agricultural-related concepts, relevant skills, OR problem-solving strategies in relation to the phenomenon being investigated or the product being designed, e.g., by using "how" and "why" questions.
-Some instruction may be characterized by initial questions focusing on facts to lay a basis for later higher-order questions in the clips.
+The candidate prompts students to offer responses that require thinking related to family and consumer sciences-relevant concepts AND career and technical skills AND/OR problem-solving strategies, e.g., by using "how" and "why" questions.
+Some instruction may be characterized by initial questions focusing on facts to lay a basis for later higherorder questions in the clip.